integr8ly/integreatly-operator/test-cases/README.md

 - The `./tools.sh` script requires Nodejs >= 10.
 - Try to write test cases using the standard syntax described in the [test-template.md](./fixtures/test-template.md).
 - General guidelines in `common/general-guidelines.md` are imported on the bottom of every test case.
-- Tags can be added to test cases using metadata, see the section below.
-- A test case can be manual or automated
-- A manual test case contains also the manual steps to perform
-- An automated test case is an empty file that links to the automated test script

 ## How to create a test case